Cleopas22/Test-learning-purposes-/README.md

 hello world
-This is me tryimg to learn data science
+This is me trying to learn data science